yqiuu/spectuner/docs/source/pixel_fitting.rst

 fitting process.
 To use the neural network, please download the weights file from `Hugging Face <https://huggingface.co/yqiuu/Spectuner-D1/tree/main>`__.
 We highly recommend using a GPU for inference; otherwise, please set :code:`device="cpu"`.

+There are two types of loss functions available for pixel-by-pixel fitting:

+#. :code:`"chi2"`: The :math:`\chi^2` loss function, which works well if line
+   blending is not significant.
+#. :code:`"pm"`: The peak matching loss function, which should be used if line
+   blending is significant.

 The example below fits the spectra of CH3OH.
 Update :code:`species` to fit different species.
 Multiple species are supported.

 .. code-block:: python